Male Fertility & Reproduction

 Obstructive issues are ones that impair the transport of sperm from the testes to the seminal ejaculate.
 Prior trauma or infection, surgery, failed vasectomy reversal, or congenital absence of the vas deferens are all causes of obstructive azoospermia, or lack of sperm in the ejaculate.
 Again, consultation with Dr. Shaban or another reproductive urologist is recommended.

 The best test for male fertility is a semen analysis.
 At Carolina Conceptions we ask our male patients to refrain from ejaculation at least two but not greater than five days prior to submitting a specimen.
 The ejaculate can be produced at home and brought to the office if delivered within approximately 30 minutes after ejaculation.
-Appointments can be made for all weekdays, the first full weekend of the month, and the third Saturday of each month.
+Appointments are available for all weekdays, as well as the first and third weekend of each month.

 For more information about semen analysis: